bramkoot/sepa-xml/README.md

 # SEPA-XML

+*This is a fork from the perfect mgmco/sepa-xml library.
+The only change is that for the summation of money, money-math is used instead of floating point calculations.*

 This module gives you a wrapper around generating a SEPA XML file.
 It works by using [Handlebars](http://handlebarsjs.com/) to generate the file instead of using the conventional XML tree approach used by other plugins.

 It does, however, run the final result through a validator and will throw an error if there's an issue with it!